Warfare in the Dune Imperium

 (No, I have no idea why.
 It's science fiction, and I'm accepting that in the universe of Dune this it what happens.
 Perhaps visible light / EM radiation always generates some feedback, but without the coherence of a laser beam it is too scattered to be harmful.)

 This is, by the time of Dune, the long-ago crusade against machines that think, or as perceived as being capable of performing similar functions to the human mind.
 It is a thoroughly ingrained moral and religious prohibition.
+So the Imperium has no computers.
+No autopilots or homing missiles or autonomous drones.

+This prohibition prevents some possible weapons that could be used against shielded fighters.
+In Dune, the Harkonnens try to assassinate Paul with a tiny flying poisoned needle, remotely piloted.
 With artificial intelligence, even in the limited computer forms of today, these would be deadly.
 Flood the battlefield with artificial poison wasps, each with an on-board computer that searches for a target and adjusts its speed as necessary to penetrate the shield.

 Without AI the flying poison needles would be very labour intensive, each requiring a human pilot.
 Still, the ability to kill your opponent without needing to be close enough for them to hurt you has always been appealing, so why aren't these in use on battlefields as well?
 Which leads us to the third, equally important factor.

 These are not nice people.
-Frank Herbert himself was well aware of this, pointing out that Leto Atreides may be benevolent, but he's still an absolute dictator.
+Frank Herbert himself was well aware of this, pointing out in an interview that Leto Atreides may be benevolent, but he's still an absolute dictator.
 The Atreides on Caladan and then Arrakis may be good rulers, but not because there is a requirement or obligation to be so.
 The Harkonnens are not breaching any Declaration of Human Rights with their atrocities and oppression.

+It is said that during the medieval Hundred Years War between England and France, the King of France wanted to teach the commoners to use longbows like the English.
+This was blocked by the French nobility, who knew that French longbows could just as easily be used against them once the war was over.
 Whether this actually happened doesn't really matter.
 The medieval writers recognised the conflict of interest, and this same conflict is present in Dune.
 The current style of warfare benefits the emperor and nobles.
-They have no motivation to overthrow the system that makes them rich and powerful, and thus no reason to fund or support research and development into new weapons.
+They have no motivation to overthrow the system that makes them rich and powerful, and thus no reason to fund or support research and development into new weapons or tactics.
 They are however strongly motivated to crush any upstart or outsider looking to innovate.

 The frozen structure of the Dune Imperium, and its unique style of warfare, lasts for many thousands of years.